workitponiedzialek/groupon-tests/README.md

 ### Running the Tests

-Most likely due to anti-bot protections on Groupon's production site, tests **only work in `--headed` mode**.
+Most likely due to anti-bot protections on Groupon's production site, tests **only work in `headed` mode**.
 This mode runs tests with the browser UI visible, which helps bypass some detection mechanisms.

 Run tests with the following command:

 ```bash
 npm run test
 ```

-The `--headed` option ensures the browser is launched with its UI, reducing the likelihood of being blocked by anti-bot measures.

 #### Running a Specific Test by Line Number